jonas089/daga-gator-sol/README.md

 # Data-gator, a Solana Block Scraper
-I am using a free `Helius` node with a rate limit of `10 requests per second`.
+I am using a free `Helius` Node with a rate limit of `10 requests per second`.
 This is a hard limitation that I cannot bypass without purchasing a plan (or running my own node)

 To start aggregating data, run (assuming you have Rust installed):
 ```